 Spreads (the difference between the bid price and ask price) typically widen just prior to closure of the markets, and when they open, to reflect decreased liquidity in the global markets.
 These widened spreads could trigger stop-loss orders or margin closeouts when a position is open at this time.

-What is a margin call and margin closeout?
+What is a margin call?

 Margin calls are an important aspect of leveraged trading.
 If the Net Asset Value (NAV) in your account falls below your margin requirements, a margin call will be triggered.
 If this happens, you might want to consider adding more funds to your account or closing positions to make sure your account balance is greater than the margin required to maintain open positions.